Riada125/Project-1/README.md

     })
 ```

-Enemy ship movement is defined as a global variable of 1.
-Using a `setInterval` function, the ships will move 1 space to the right unless other criteria are met.
-If the right-most alien in the array moves into the defined right wall, then the ships will each move one space down and then continue to move left until the left-most alien encounters the defined left wall and the movement is mirrored.
+Enemy ship movement is initially defined as a global variable of `1`.
+Using a `setInterval` function, the ships will move one space to the right unless other criteria are met.
+If the right-most alien in the array moves into the defined right wall, then the ships' move variable is re-assigned and will each move one space down and then continue to move left until the left-most alien encounters the defined left wall and the movement is re-assigned and mirrored.

-I had originally opted to use an ES6 `forEach` Array method to cycle through the array of alien positions, but the difficulty I encountered was that this started at the beginning of the array, at index 0, meaning that rows of ships would disappear into the ship in front as they were being moved down in ascending order.
+I had originally opted to use an ES6 `forEach` Array method to cycle through the array of alien positions, but the difficulty I encountered was that this started at the beginning of the array, at index `0`, meaning that rows of ships would disappear into the ship in front as they were being moved down in ascending order.
 I corrected this by utilising a `for` loop to move backwards through the array so that the ships in front moved forward first.

 Here I defined a `setInterval` called `alienMovement`.
 It loops backwards through the alien array, removes the alien CSS class from the specified cell.
 Increases the movement by the `alienMove` variable and then re-adds the alien.